IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

     | `"error"`   | Raise an error

 ???+ input "unpack_singleton"
-    If `True`, unpack `out_info` into a plain dictionary for models with a single variant.
+    If `True`, unpack `info` into a plain dictionary for models with a single variant.

 ???+ input "return_info"
-    If `True`, return a dictionary with information about the X13 run as the second output argument.
+    If `True`, return a dictionary with information about the X13 run as another output argument.

 ### Returns ###